Find Out More

 Baseline Exam

-After the details and procedures of the study are explained to you, an informed consent process will take place during the initial appointment.
-Once you sign the informed consent document and agree to participate in the study, the study staff will complete the remaining baseline screening.
-This will include obtaining demographic, health care, general medical history, and physical function information.
-A neurological and neurocognitive exam will be administered and blood and urine samples will be collected.
+After the details and procedures of the study are explained to you, an informed consent process will take place.
+Once you sign the informed consent document and agree to participate in the study, the study staff will collect blood and urine samples and conduct a brief exam.
+They will administer tests of your memory and thinking, ask questions about your medical history, how you perform routine daily activities, and how you move, walk and exercise.
+The research team will also conduct tests of movement, balance and strength.

-In-person follow-up exams will take place at the Gertrude C. Ford MIND Research Clinic about every 15 – 24 months after you are enrolled in the study.
+You will be invited to return for in-person follow-up exams will take place at the Gertrude C. Ford MIND Research Clinic about every 15 months after you are enrolled in the study.

 Between Visits